cnsuhao/engine1/docs/Methodology/SubstanceTransportMethodology.md

 -   Common Data Model - The entire solution must reside within and effectively use the @ref CDM.

--   Fluid types - %BioGears will include liquid and gas systems.
+-   Fluid types - The engine will include liquid and gas systems.
 It is beneficial to use the same solver for both types.

 -   Bifurcations - Each compartment can have an unlimited number of links providing flow/substances both in (up stream) and out (down stream).